tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 ## The compiler 'frontend'

-Moving on to the next major steps in the compilation process in our `main()`, we reach the point where the code parses and typechecks the input source starting with [`noder.LoadPackage(flag.Args())`](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go#L191-L192).
+Moving on to the next major steps in the compilation process, we reach the point where the input is parsed and typechecked starting with [`noder.LoadPackage(flag.Args())`](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go#L191-L192).

-A few levels deeper we can see each file being [parsed](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/noder/noder.go#L40-L64) and then type-checked in five distinct phases.
+A few levels deeper we can see each file being [parsed](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/noder/noder.go#L40-L64) individually and then type-checked in five distinct phases.
 ```
 Phase 1: const, type, and names and types of funcs.
 Phase 2: Variable assignments, interface assignments, alias declarations